microsoft/generative-ai-for-beginners/05-advanced-prompts/README.md

 ### Few-shot prompting

 This style of prompting helps the model by providing a few examples along with the request.
-It consists of a single prompt with additional a task-specific data.
+It consists of a single prompt with additional task-specific data.
 Here's an example:

 - Prompt: "Write a poem in the style of Shakespeare.
 Here are a few examples of Shakespearean sonnets.:
   Sonnet 18: 'Shall I compare thee to a summer's day?
 Thou art more lovely and more temperate...'